-Fusion Monsters Fusion Monsters are also placed in your Extra Deck (not in your Main Deck).
-They are Summoned by using the specific monsters listed on the card (called Fusion Materials) combined with a Summoning card like "Polymerization."
+Fusion Monsters are also placed in your Extra Deck (not in your Main Deck).
+They are Summoned by using the specific monsters listed on the card (called Fusion Materials) combined with a Summoning card like Polymerization.
 They usually have special abilities and very high Attack Points as well.
-How to Fusion Summon If you have all the Fusion Materials listed on the Fusion Monster Card, in the places specified on your Summoning card, you can activate your Summoning card by placing it in your Spell 8 Trap Zone.
-Send the Fusion Materials to the Graveyard, then take the appropriate Fusion Monster from your Extra Deck and play it onto the field in either face-up Attack or Defense Position.
-Finally, place your Summoning card in the Graveyard.
+Since Fusion Summons require specific cards, be sure and include those necessary cards in your Main Deckl HOW TO FUSION SUMMON - If you have all the Fusion Materials listed on the Fusion Monster Card, in the places specified on your Summoning card, you can activate your Summoning card by placing it in your Spell & Trap Zone. - Send the Fusion Materials to the Graveyard, then take the appropriate Fusion Monster from your Extra Deck and play it in the Extra Monster Zone in either face-up Attack or Defense Position. - Finally, place your Summoning card in the Graveyard.
 (If another card effect causes your Fusion Materials to be sent to a place other than the Graveyard when your Summoning card resolves, send them to that other place, but the Fusion Summon still happens anyway.)